wtcoin/docs-1/source/includes/_meta.md

 ## Private vs Public Metadata

 The Metadata API supports both public and private key-value storage.
 In both cases, setting metadata requires use of a token (if you haven't already, you can [register for one here](https://accounts.blockcypher.com/)). **Public metadata is immutable**; once set, it cannot be modified or deleted.
+If you accidentally set public metadata and need it deleted, [contact us](mailto:support@blockcypher.com).
 Also, as implied by the name, it's openly accessible to the whole world---regardless of whether they have a token or not.
 Consequently, private metadata is associated and only accessible with your user token.
 The methods for interacting with metadata are outlined below.

 ## Get Metadata Endpoint